patrickoneofmany/pdsnd_github/README.md

 git version control project

 ### Description
-A Project to show the skills in changing and tracking data in a git repo
+A Project to show the skills in changing and tracking data in a git repo.
+Final project for nano degree from udacity.

 ### Files used
 chicago.csv